-Your callers do not want to listen to, and then try to remember, an extremely long list of menu options.
+Your callers do not want to listen to an extremely long list of menu options and then remember them.
 Instead, you want to limit your options to about 4-5 at a time.
 This helps everyone make the selection most applicable to them.

-If you end up creating broad categories to meet this limitation, then you can connect certain menu selections to a second tree that will then further help customers reach the representative who has the skills and insight to help them the most.
+If you end up creating broad categories to meet this limitation, then you can connect certain menu selections to a second tree.
+This will further help customers reach the representative who has the skills and insight to help them the most.

-Remember also, however, that some people might struggle to communicate with your IVR system.
-To make sure that all customers feel heard, be sure to include an option to reach a live agent directly.
-This can cut down considerably on the frustration that customers feel.
+Also, remember that some people might struggle to communicate with your IVR system.
+To make sure that all customers feel heard, include an option to reach a live agent directly.
+This can cut down considerably on the frustration that some customers may feel.

 How do I avoid frustrating customers calling my business?

-You want to make sure that the options you create accurately reflect the experience that you want to mold for your customers.
+You want to make sure that the options you create reflect the experience that you want for your customers.

-Remember to generate an option for them that will allow each caller to reach an agent if they have trouble navigating your phone menu.
-Additionally, think about the needs of customers calling different departments of your business.
+Remember to create an option for them that will let each caller reach an agent if they have troubles with your phone menu.
+Moreover, think about the needs of customers calling different departments.

-For example, those contacting the sales department want to feel prioritized and recognized for their potentially impending purchase.
+For example, customers contacting the sales department want to feel prioritized because they’re about to make a purchase.
 You want to help these leads reach a live sales representative quickly.
-Those considering making a purchase do not want to be passed through a computer system like some anonymous caller.
+Customers thinking about making a purchase do not want to be passed through a computer system like an anonymous caller.
 Instead, they want to know that their needs and purchasing decisions matter to the company.
-On the other hand, someone interested in opening hours can interact exclusively with the computerized system.
+On the other hand, someone interested in opening hours can just use the computerized system.